 Equation 25.C-10 is valid for frequencies in the range of 0.772 to 100MHz.
 Note that this expression is a skin effect loss, $f^{1/2}$, with two correction terms.
 The linear term is a high frequency correction that has a significant impact on the cable attenuation (i.e. greater than 2dB at 100MHz).
-The $f^{1/2}$ term is a low frequency correction that has little impact (i.e. less than 0.1dB) on the attenuation for frequencies greater than 0.772MHz and approaches an arbitrarily large value as f approaches zero.
-The pure skin effect model is modified to incorporate the high frequency correction and the baseline wander model is left to define the low frequency response.
-The transfer function for the modified cable model is given in equation 25.C-11.
+The $f^{-1/2}$ term is a low frequency correction that has little impact (i.e. less than 0.1dB) on the attenuation for frequencies greater than 0.772MHz and approaches an arbitrarily large value as f approaches zero.
+The pure skin effect model is modified to incorporate the high frequency correction for the modified cable model is given in equation 25.C-11.